Animation of a Rotating Electron Wave Function

 Orbital State

-The default state is (n, l, m) = (4, 3, 1), where n is the principal quantum number, l is the azimuthal quantum number, and m is the magnetic quantum number.
+The default state is (n, l, m) = (4, 3, 1).
+Here, n is the principal quantum number, l is the azimuthal quantum number, and m is the magnetic quantum number.

-The default number of points is 51200.
-If your computer lacks sufficient performance, reduce the number of points by clicking the "Number" button.
+The default number of points is 51,200.
+If your computer cannot run the animation smoothly, click the "Number" button to reduce the number of points.

 Related Articles: